Hero photograph

 HISTORY NCEA LEVEL 1

-This course introduces students to how historical events have impacted the world.
+Course description: This course introduces students to how historical events have impacted the world.
 This course will develop critical thinking about history and understanding of different perspectives on historical events.
-Students will study WWII’s impacts on NZ and the counterculture of the 1960-70s.
+Students will be consulted about topics that they want to cover in history.
+Half of the year will focus on New Zealand history and the other half will focus on international history.

 Exclusions: None